About Your Child’s Sedation

 Precedex will probably make your child sleep longer after their scan or procedure.
 It can also lower their heart rate.
 We’ll watch your child’s heart rate closely to make sure they’re safe.
 Their heart rate will go back to normal once they’re awake and the Precedex wears off.

-What to Expect
+What to expect

 It can be helpful to talk with your child about what will happen during their scan or procedure.
-For example, you can tell them that we’ll give them medication to make them nap.
+For example, you can tell them that we’ll give them medicine to make them nap.
 It’s also helpful to reassure them that you’ll be with them while they fall asleep and when they wake up.

 Before your child falls asleep